go-pg/pg/README.md

 	BookId  int `sql:",pk"` // pk tag is used to mark field as primary key GenreId int `sql:",pk"`

-	GenreRating int // belongs to and is copied to Genre model }
+	Genre_Rating int // belongs to and is copied to Genre model }

 type Book struct {